 What Are Home Modifications?

-Examples of home modifications may include adding a ramp to the front of a home to allow for accessibility with a wheelchair or walker, a lift for interior stairs, a lowered sink in the bathroom, or even just spacing furniture in such a way that someone with a mobility device can get around easily.
+Examples of these modifications may include adding a ramp to the front of a home to allow accessibility with a wheelchair or walker, a lift for interior stairs, a lowered sink in the bathroom, or even just spacing furniture in such a way that someone with a mobility device can get around easily.